jarun/buku/README.md

-                           note: tag marker is not affected by 'd' (deep search) v fields               change sorting order (default is '+index') multiple comma/space separated fields can be specified r expression           run a regex search
+                           note: tag marker is not affected by 'd' (deep search) v fields               change sorting order (default is '+index') multiple comma/space separated fields can be specified v! fields              update indices in DB to match specified order r expression           run a regex search
     t [tag, ...]           search by tags; show taglist, if no args g taglist id|range [...] [>>|>|<<] [record id|range ...]